Hungerball: Elements

 Hungerball is played inside an inflatable, fully enclosed arena, with six small goals.

-In line with FIFA's age guidelines, the footballs used are relative to the age of the players.

 The game consists of six players, all defending one goal each.
-One ball is used and players cannot use their hands.
+In the basic original Hungerball game, one ball is used and players cannot use their hands.
+In other adaptations, two or more balls may be used and players may be allowed to use their hands.
+Soft light soft balls are used to make sure sure players of all ages and abilities feel safe given the close range shots.

 Origin

 Hungerball was created in Auckland, New Zealand.
 It is based on a game the co-founder and psychologist, Andu Iordache played as a child in Romania, all-in-all, where children played a football game on the street until there was only one person left.

 The name Hungerball was created by Andu's son and Hungerball's co-founder Toma Iordache.
 It comes from the game's aim of improving participants' hunger for possession of the ball.

 Hungerball is called Hia Pōro in te reo Māori.

 Early adoption

 In 2015, Hungerball launched in New Zealand.

 Hungerball launched in Brisbane, Australia in 2016 and in Muskoka Woods, Canada in 2018.

 In 2017, it was first played by Mangere Refugee Resettlement Centre, church youth groups and tertiary students at AUT.

 Refugees as Survivors New Zealand uses Hungerball to provide people from refugee backgrounds with access to quality, culturally-sensitive mental health services to assist with positive resettlement in Aotearoa.

 In January 2018, New Zealand national football league team Team Wellington adopted Hungerball as a children's holiday soccer programme.

-The game is played at schools in its native country, New Zealand in Auckland, Wellington and Dunedin.
+The game is played at schools in its native country, New Zealand in Auckland, Wellington, Dunedin and Canterbury.

 In 2018, Hungerball toured in England and Whitby High School hosted a tournament in September 2018.

 The first Hungerball operator in the United States started up in 2023, playing Hungerball in Denver, Colorado.
+In 2026, Hungerball launched in Canada and in the Northwest region of the United Kingdom.